 When will my collections change?

-The new collections will start in June.
-We will deliver your new recycling sacks and collection calendar in May.
+The start date for the new collection scheme is under review.
+We will deliver your new recycling sacks and collection calendar ahead of these changes.
 Your calendar will inform you when your first collection of your new bags will take place.

 To help you get used to the changes, please check your new collection calendar to see what to put into each recycling sack and what day to put it out alongside your weekly food bin and black sacks, as well as any other items that are due to be collected.